faizilham/msc-thesis/main/ch5_general_function.typ

   Ef := EfU | EfI | EfN | EfX
 $ <eq:UtilEffects>

-We then extend the function type signature after its return type with effect notations for each of its parameter and free variable in cases of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and $PhiEf$ the map of free variables to utilization effects.
+We then extend the function type signature after its return type with effect annotations for each of its parameter and free variable in cases of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and $PhiEf$ the map of free variables to utilization effects.
 A function without any effect annotation is equivalent to having no effect to its arguments and free variables.

 $
   f : (t_1,..., t_n) -> t_ret andef PiEf union PhiEf\